Tame Riemannian Stochastic Approximation: Abstract

 \section{Abstract}

-In this paper we study the properties of stochastic approximation applied to a tame nondifferentiable function constrained to a Riemannian manifold.
-The objective landscape of tame functions exhibits some structure that enables theoretical guarantees of expected function decrease and asymptotic convergence for generic stochastic subgradient descent.
+We study the properties of stochastic approximation applied to a tame nondifferentiable function subject to constraints defined by a Riemannian manifold.
+The objective landscape of tame functions, arising in o-minimal topology extended to a geometric category when generalized to manifolds, exhibits some structure that enables theoretical guarantees of expected function decrease and asymptotic convergence for generic stochastic subgradient descent.
 Recent work has shown that this class of functions faithfully model the loss landscape of deep neural network training objectives, and the autograd operation used in deep learning packages implements a variant of subgradient descent with the correct properties for convergence.
 Riemannian optimization uses geometric properties of a constraint set to perform a minimization procedure while enforcing adherence to the the optimization variable lying on a Riemannian manifold.
 This paper presents the first study of tame optimization on Riemannian manifolds, highlighting the rich geometric structure of the problem and confirming the appropriateness of the canonical ``SGD'' for such a problem with the analysis and numerical reports of a simple Retracted SGD algorithm.